Skip to main content

 • Sensitivity to bright lights, including both the sun and artificial lights

-• An ongoing need to change both eyeglass and contact prescriptions
+• An ongoing need to change eyeglass and contact prescriptions

 • Diplopia (double vision)